 What Type of Window Do I Have?

-In order to begin measuring for your shutters, we need to identify the style of your window.
+The first step of measuring for your shutters is identifying the style of your window.

 An architrave is the frame around your window, which serves as a decorative trim around door frames and windows.

 There are several different types of architraves.
 Not all windows will have an architrave.
 If your window does have an architrave, we will need to identify the style in order to determine how to measure for your shutters and ultimately, how they will be installed.

 A Bullnose Architrave is a flat frame with a curved edge.

 A decorative Architrave will feature grooves and un-level surfaces.
 (Think Victorian style house).

 A Square Architrave will have straight angles and no curves.